Alla Epsteyn

 My scholarship flows naturally from reflections on my teaching experience.
 I present and publish articles on language pedagogy and share my pedagogical research with colleagues in Russia and the U.S.

 I view myself primarily as a teacher of Russian language and culture, and some of my most rewarding experiences come from my basic approach, which is to teach language through culture.
-My Advanced Topics courses focus on cultural traditions of Moscow and St. Petersburg, Russian children’s literature and popular film comedies of the Soviet era.
-I also teach intermediate Russian language and conversation sections of elementary Russian course.
+My Advanced Topics courses focus on cultural traditions of Moscow, St. Petersburg and Odessa, Russian children’s literature and popular film comedies of the Soviet era.
+I also teach intermediate and elementary Russian language course.

 I enjoy spending time with my family and friends, traveling and doing yoga.